js3320/2025_benchmarking_embedding_models/README.md

 The purpose of this project is to explore how well foundation-model-derived image embeddings can classify Atelectasis and visualize disease-related latent spaces in de-identified ICU chest X-rays.

 ---
+## Notes

+- This repository provides scripts and example embeddings for research and reproducibility only.
+- No patient identifiers, PHI, or pixel-level data are stored or shared.
+- For other disease labels (edema, effusion, and opacity), the same pipeline can be reused with corresponding embeddings.
+- You can see more results for labels (atelectasis, edema, effusion, and opacity) and dataset (MIMIC and NIH14) with detailed methods from the abstract submitted to MedEurIPS 2025 workshop: https://js3320.github.io/files/neurlps_abtract_JihoShin.pdf

+---

 ## Overview